Brussels Town Hall: Gothic Town Hall

 The 96 m tower in Brabantine Gothic style is the work of Jan van Ruysbroek, the court architect of Philip the Good.
 By 1455, this tower, replacing the older one, was complete.
 Above the roof of the Town Hall, the square tower body narrows to a lavishly pinnacled octagonal openwork.
-At its summit, stands a 2.7 m gilt metal statue of Saint Michael, the patron saint of the City of Brussels, slaying a dragon or demon.
-The tower, its front archway and the main building's facade are conspicuously off-centre relative to one another.
+At its summit stands a 2.7 m gilt metal statue of Saint Michael, the patron saint of the City of Brussels, slaying a dragon or demon.
+The tower, its front archway and the main building's façade are conspicuously off-centre relative to one another.
 According to a legend, the architect of the building, upon discovering this "error", leapt to his death from the tower.
 More likely, the asymmetry of the Town Hall was an accepted consequence of the scattered construction history and space constraints.

 Destruction and rebuilding

 On 13 August 1695, during the Nine Years' War, a 70,000-strong French army under Marshal François de Neufville, duc de Villeroy, began a bombardment of Brussels in an effort to draw the League of Augsburg's forces away from their siege on French-held Namur in what is now Wallonia.
 The French launched a massive bombardment of the mostly defenceless city centre with cannons and mortars, setting it on fire and flattening the majority of the Grand-Place and the surrounding city.
 The resulting fire completely gutted the Town Hall, destroying the building's archives and art collections, including paintings by Rogier van der Weyden.
 Only the stone shell of the building remained standing.
 That it survived at all is ironic, as it was the principal target of the artillery fire.